-- 1. Propose the design of a high performance, MT-HVDC multi-port converter station, associated protection, thermal cooling equipment, and control systems for a MT-HVDC grid. - 2.
-Propose new converter station topologies that include galvanic isolation in the AC/DC conversion section. - 3.
-Include AC and DC switchgear to integrate the station into a MT-HVDC macrogrid.
+- Propose the design of a high performance, MT-HVDC multi-port converter station, associated protection, thermal cooling equipment, and control systems for a MT-HVDC grid. - 2.
+Propose new converter station topologies that include galvanic isolation in the AC/DC conversion section. - Include AC and DC switchgear to integrate the station into a MT-HVDC macrogrid.
 AC and DC switchgear must be part of the converter station design with consideration given to availability, footprint, volume, and cost. - 4.
 Propose multi-vendor interconnection and interoperability standards for the three-terminal converter station. - 5.
 Develop high-fidelity EMT converter models for a full three-terminal station, using commercially available real-time simulation platforms.
-The model should be used to evaluate the MT-HVDC macrogrid system and show the system-level integration and operation per requirements outlined in Section I.F. - 6.
+The model should be used to evaluate the MT-HVDC macrogrid system and show the system-level operation per requirements outlined in Section I.E. - 6.
 Show converter station compliance with the most recent version of IEEE-2800, through C-HIL modeling. - 7.
-Simulate grid-forming and grid-following operation of the three-terminal station on an existing HVAC network validated in a C-HIL platform under nominal and faulted conditions to confirm system-level operation and coordination.
+Simulate grid-forming and grid-following operation of the three-terminal station on an existing HVAC network validated in a C-HIL platform under nominal and faulted conditions.